 In 2009 Novartis and MMV launched the first high-quality artemisinin combination therapy (ACT) formulated especially for children – Coartem®Dispersible (artemether-lumefantrine).
-Since then, 385 million treatments of this life-saving medicine have been delivered to 50 malaria-endemic countries.
+Since then, 390 million treatments of this life-saving medicine have been delivered to over 50 malaria-endemic countries.

 This notable increase in part reflects a welcome acceleration in the uptake of the medicine by government health systems.
 Nevertheless, given that the adoption of new technologies and medicines sometimes takes longest in the public sector, MMV will continue to focus on generating national policy acceptance and implementation of paediatric treatment rollout to ensure Coartem Dispersible continues to save as many young lives as possible.